Tristan-Day/UoW-Waggly/README.md

 This repository contains code submitted for Software Engineering Module (BS3221).
 The web application, built in a cloud-native approach with React and Express, allows dog walkers to advertise their services and owners to register their animals and find nearby walkers.

-The application is hosted on Amazon Web Services using Amplify, Lambda and, DynamoDB and API Gateway to facilitate a full-stack deployment.
+The application is hosted on Amazon Web Services using Amplify, Lambda, DynamoDB and API Gateway to facilitate a full-stack deployment.
 Currently, the master branch is configured with continuous deployment and integration.

 ## Features